Getting Started with Pgvector: A Guide for Developers Exploring Vector Databases

 SELECT * FROM vectors;

-Using Pgvector for similarity searching
+Using Pgvector for vector similarity searching

 We’ve discussed how vector databases can be beneficial for performing similarity searches.
 Here’s how to write a simple similarity search query to find vectors similar to a given query vector.